How to Use the Spanish “Lo”: Everything You Need to Know

-Today we’re going to look at the Spanish word lo, one of the most versatile words you will ever find in Spanish.
+The Spanish word lo is one of the most versatile words you’ll ever find in the language.

 - The Meaning and Functions of Lo in Spanish

-- Lo as a Neuter Definite Article: Lo + Adjective
+- Using Lo as a Neuter Definite Article: Lo + Adjective

 - Expressions That Use the Spanish Lo